 Exhibits can include farm scenes, town models, building replicas, or similar items and can be constructed from building blocks (Lego), erector sets, or other materials.
 The product should be constructed to scale as much as possible.
 Consider adding a clear cover to protect the exhibit while being displayed to the public.
-This exhibit will most likely be displayed on an 8' long table top with two or three exhibits per table.
-Exhibitors should be considerate of space.
+This Exhibitors should be considerate of space.
 Exhibits too large to safely move or requiring lots of space should be exhibited using photographs and a description of work in a notebook.